TYPE // 001 | CLASSIFICATION: American_Traditional

 Ornamental

-Focuses on decorative patterns meant to adorn the body like permanent jewelry or lace, often emphasizing symmetry and flow.
+Focuses on decorative patterns meant to adorn the body like permanent jewellery or lace, often emphasising symmetry and flow.
 It draws heavy inspiration from Mehndi (henna), mandala art, and traditional decorative crafts.

 TYPE // 018 | CLASSIFICATION: Realism